alineberry/alineberry.github.io/_posts/2019-05-28-vae-theory.md

 author_profile: true
 ---

+This is the third post in my series: [From KL Divergence to Variational Autoencoder in PyTorch]({{ site.url }}{{ site.baseurl }}/vae-series/).
+The previous post in the series is [Latent Variable Models, Expectation Maximization, and Variational Inference]({{ site.url }}{{ site.baseurl }}/vae-series/variational-inference) and the next post is [Variational Autoencoder Code and Experiments]({{ site.url }}{{ site.baseurl }}/vae-series/vae-code-experiments).
+{: .notice--info}

+---

-Since the seminal paper was released in 2015 the Variational Autoencoder (VAE) has become extremely popular.
+The Variational Autoencoder has taken the machine learning community by storm since Kingma and Welling's seminal paper was released in 2013<sup>1</sup>.
 It was one of the first model architectures in the mainstream to establish a strong connection between deep learning and Bayesian statistics.
-It's also just really cool.
-You can synthesize new data with it and even interpret the latent dimensions it learns.
+Quite frankly, it's also just really cool.
 A VAE trained on image data results in the ability to create spectacular visualizations of the latent factors it learns and the realistic images it can generate.
 In the world of data science it's an excellent bridge between statistics and computer science.
-It's fun to think about and tinker with, and it makes a great sandbox for curious minds to learn and build intuition about deep learning and statistics.
+It's interesting to think about and tinker with, and it makes a great sandbox to learn and build intuition about deep learning and statistics.

 <figure class="half" style="display:flex">
   <img src="{{ site.url }}{{ site.baseurl }}/images/vae/datagen_final.png" height="100">
   <img src="{{ site.url }}{{ site.baseurl }}/images/vae/frey_face.png" height="100">
   <figcaption>(left) Synthesized digits from MNIST sampled from a grid on the learned latent manifold.
-Notice the smooth transitions between digits. (right) Synthesized faces sampled from a grid on the manifold of a VAE trained on Frey Face dataset<sup>1</sup>.
+Notice the smooth transitions between digits. (right) Synthesized faces sampled from a grid on the manifold of a VAE trained on the Frey Face dataset<sup>1</sup>.
 Notice that the VAE has learned interpretable latent factors: left-to-right adjusts head orientation, top-to-bottom adjusts level of frowning or smiling. </figcaption>
 </figure>

-It isn't just a playground though; there are extremely valuable use cases for the VAE on real world problems.
+It isn't just a playground though; there are extremely valuable applications for the VAE on real world problems.
 It can be used for representation learning/feature engineering/dimensionality reduction to improve performance on downstream tasks such as classification models or recommender systems.
 You can also leverage its probabilistic nature to perform anomaly detection.
-Its data generation capability lends itself to assist in the training of reinforcement learning systems.
+Its data generation capability also lends itself to assist in the training of reinforcement learning systems.

 The VAE seems very similar to other autoencoders.
 At a high level, an autoencoder is a deep neural network that is trained to reconstruct its own input.
-There are many variations of this fundamental idea that accomplish different end tasks, such as the vanilla autoencoder, the denoising autoencoder, the sparse autoencoder, and yes, the variational autoencoder.
+There are many variations of this fundamental idea that accomplish different end tasks, such as the vanilla autoencoder, the denoising autoencoder, and the sparse autoencoder.
 But the VAE stands apart from the rest in that it is a fully probabilistic model.

 In this post we are going to introduce the theory of the VAE by building on concepts introduced in the previous post, such as variational inference and maximizing the Evidence Lower Bound (ELBO).

+{% capture notice-1 %}
-Table of contents:
+**Table of contents:**
 1. Derivation of the VAE objective function
 1. Intuition behind the VAE objective function
 1. Model architecture
 1. Optimization
 1. Practical uses of the VAE
+{% endcapture %}
+<div class="notice">{{ notice-1 | markdownify }}</div>

 ## Derivation of the VAE objective function